Sandeep109/AnTalk-Privacy/README.md

 -   [Firebase Crashlytics](https://firebase.google.com/support/privacy/)
 -   [Fabric](https://policies.google.com/privacy)

+#Information You Provide
+**Your Account Information**

+ You provide your mobile phone number and basic information (including a profile name) to create a WhatsApp account.
+ You provide us, all in accordance with applicable laws, the phone numbers in your mobile address book on a regular basis, including those of both the users of our Services and your other contacts.
+ You may provide us an email address.
+You may also add other information to your account, such as a profile picture and about information.

 **Log Data**

 We want to inform you that whenever you use our Service, in a case of an